jparise/AFHTTPClientLogger/README.md

 It is conceptually similar to [AFHTTPRequestOperationLogger][], which works globally across all `AFHTTPRequestOperationManager` instances.

+AFHTTPClientLogger supports logging via [CocoaLumberjack][] and will use its logging methods over `NSLog` if it's available.

 ## Usage

 The logger is accessed via the `logger` property of an `AFHTTPRequestOperationManager` object